SAP-samples/kyma-runtime-extension-samples/chatbot-conversational_AI/README.md

 13. Click on the cluster of profile pictures at the top right.
 Go to the tab `Integrations`, click on `Add an App`, and search for the name of your bot.
 Then, simply click `Add` and the bot will be added to this channel.

 14. Verify that everything was set up correctly by sending some greeting like "*Hello*" and the question "*What is your name?*" in the Slack channel.
 The bot should respond to both messages.

+### Optional Deployment with Helm to Skip Steps 3 to 7

+Instead of following the steps 3 to 7 as described below, the deployment of all needed objects could also be handled via helm.
+If you decide to do the deployment with helm, follow [these instructions](https://github.com/SAP-samples/kyma-runtime-extension-samples/tree/main/helm-charts/chatbot#prerequisits).

 ### 3. Deploy the Knowledge Database to Kyma